 There are a lot of essential items to remember for your digital holiday preparation!
 You don’t want to overlook critical opportunities to grow your customer base, so be sure to include these in your plans.
 During this season, everything moves faster and with greater intensity.
 Therefore it’s essential to plan and prepare before the holiday season begins.
 Below are four key areas you will want to address for the upcoming holiday season.

 Customers let their fingers do the walking as they research to find the products and services they want online.
 Your website needs to be ready for the holiday season, as it’s the gateway to your business.
 Consumers need to easily find your site and navigate its contents to address all their needs.

 - Review your content, branding, and website design.
 Your website reflects your business, so it needs to show clearly and accurately who you are and what you do.
 Make sure your site has a clean, inviting, and up-to-date look before the holidays.

 - Ensure people can find your site when using search engines.
-Search engine optimization (SEO) works to put the right words in the right places, so search engines and customers know what you do and sell.
+Search engine optimization (SEO) works by putting the right words in the right places so search engines and customers know what you do and sell.

 Encourage Engagement with Social Media

 Consumers use social media to determine which products they want to buy and which businesses they shop with.
 Therefore, your business should have a presence on major social media platforms as long as they align with your brand’s strategy.
 Use these networks to increase brand awareness, build your reputation, engage with consumers, highlight new products and services, and educate consumers.